Vasu2706/Project-MileStone1-EE677/README.md

 - **forecast.py**: Contains functions to build the hourly demand of various technologies.
 - **results.py**: Generates all the hourly profiles at different resolutions.

 The project also organizes scenarios using a hierarchical folder structure.
-Each path to a CSV file corresponds to a specific scenario, with the breakdown as follows:
+Each path in results folder to a CSV file corresponds to a specific scenario, with the breakdown as follows:

 1. **GDP Growth**: Options are `slow`, `stable`, `rapid`.
 2. **Cooling**: Options are `baseline`, `efficient`.